YINI-lang/YINI-spec/YINI-Specification.md

 15.6.
 Large-Scale Real-World Configuration Example B: High-Security Distributed Control System

-Examples B, as example A, have multiple top-level sections and no `/END`, thus a lenient-mode example.
+Examples B, as example A, have multiple top-level sections and no `/END`, this example is a lenient-mode example.

 ```yini
 @YINI